Sam231221/Yome/client/Notes.md

+Suppose u create a call with user id 9 and then end the call.
+IF u or other try to access the same /chat/9 ,the page would say "the host has ended the call."
+IF u directly visit chat/3534/ , it won;t work becox we haven't created the call with that id(3534) So, you need to again create call from video icon button.
+Better not use userid for creating call, instead use random uuid

 ADD_GROUP_MESSAGE
 The provided code is a case within a reducer function in a TypeScript file, specifically handling the ADD_GROUP_MESSAGE action.
 This reducer is part of a state management system, likely using a library such as Redux, to manage the state of a chat application.